Docparser/Docparser-PHP/README.md

 Both methods used for retrieving parsed data allow you to specify the "format" parameter - this allows you to choose between a flat structure and a nested array structure.
 For most implementations, leaving it as "object" will serve you fine.

-<pre>Please note: Polling the API for new results is not the recommended way of obtaining your data.
+> Please note: Polling the API for new results is not the recommended way of obtaining your data.
 A much better way than polling our API for parsed data is to use [Webhooks](https://docparser.com/integration/webhooks).
-By using webhooks, parsed data will be pushed to your API immediately after parsing. </pre>
+By using webhooks, parsed data will be pushed to your API immediately after parsing.

 **Get Data By Document ID**